 Benefits of a pre-fixed lunch menu:

 - Less time spent preparing food

 - Easier to handle lunch rushes

 For a daily flow of return diners, opt for a daily lunch special.
 This will be attractive to office workers in all income brackets.
 Every day, offer one or two lunch specials that are easy to prep for and even easier to churn out.
 And make it a price so good, it’s impossible to go elsewhere.

-Since the lunch crowd is seeking alternatives to paper-bag lunches, they are looking for filling and delicious meals that are affordable.
+Since the lunch crowd is seeking alternatives to paper-bag lunches, they are looking for a filling and delicious meal that is affordable.
 If you can keep your price range between $7 and $12, you will have daily regulars coming in from nearby businesses.